mikeparisstuff/WD-42/README.md

 ##WD-42 Breakdown
 WD-42 is broken into two main parts.

-1) The WD-42 Application found in application.rs: Most user interaction with this framework is done by interacting with and instance of this application.
+1) The WD-42 Application found in application.rs
+    * Most user interaction with this framework is done by interacting with an instance of this application.

+2) Rust-Http
-2) Rust-Http: A library created by Chris Morgan that we have extended for our own purposes.
+    * A library created by Chris Morgan that we have extended for our own purposes.

 ##Quick Start